-While a dwelling should be left clean and tidy when the tenant leaves the property, a landlord can not expect the dwelling to be returned in the same condition it was presented in at the beginning of the tenancy.
+While a dwelling should be left clean and tidy when the tenant leaves, a landlord cannot expect the dwelling to be returned in the same condition it was presented in at the beginning of the tenancy.
 The tenant should not do anything which causes damage to the property beyond normal wear and tear.
-Scuffs and scrapes are unavoidable in daily life.
-It is subjective and can be difficult to identify what is normal wear and tear against excess wear and tear.
-The test is what is an “ordinary and reasonable” use of the dwelling taking all factors into consideration.

-A landlord must take the following into consideration when determining what is considered reasonable wear and tear:
+A landlord must take the following into consideration when determining what is considered normal wear and tear: